-6.4 Second Mode Vibration
+6.4 Second mode vibration

 Of first or second mode, second mode vibration is of the most concern.
 Second mode vibration is caused by a phenomenon known as vortex shedding.
+See Figure 4.
 Vortex shedding is the small eddies alternately spinning off the sides of the pole (a canoe paddle creates a vortex at the sides of the blade).
 Because there is a pressure collapse when a vortex is created, the pole is driven in the direction of the vortex.
 When that vortex spins off into the wind stream, another vortex forms on the opposite side, causing the pole is driven toward that side.
 This continues alternately and the pole is forced back and forth, 90 degrees to the wind stream.
-(See Figure 4).
+See Figure 5.
 Vortex shedding frequency increases with wind velocity.
 When the vortex shedding frequency approaches the poles' natural second mode frequency, they become 'locked-in' and the pole vibrates.
 This resonant condition occurs at wind speed between 8 to 25 mph with frequencies of 3 to 8 cycles per second.
 Unlike first mode vibration, the location of second mode maximum displacement occurs at or near the middle of the pole.
+See Figure 4 on Page 5.